 I- iodine H+ Hhydrogen

-2) 12 mol e– is required to plate 2 mol Cr, giving us a stoichiometric ratio S(e–/Cr).
-Then the Faraday constant can be used to find the quantity of charge.
+2) 12 mol e– is required to key 2 mol Cr, giving us a stoichiometric proportion S(e–/Cr).
+Then the Faraday constant can be used to discover the quantity of charge.

 Q = 1.386 mol Cr ×

-3) The product of current and time gives us the quantity of electricity, Q. Knowing this we easily calculate the amount of electrons, ne–.
-From the first half-equation we can then find the amount of peroxydisulfuric acid, and the second leads to nH2O2 and finally to mH2O2.
+3) The product that current and also time offers us the quantity of electricity, Q. Learning this we quickly calculate the amount of electrons, ne–.
+From the an initial half-equation we can then discover the amount of peroxydisulfuric acid, and the second leads to nH2O2 and finally to mH2O2.